 In addition to being delicious, shopping at Melt is a fun prospect.
 The chocolates are exquisitely displayed around the store and customers select what they would like using wooden trays and tongs.
 After purchasing several truffles, the shopkeeper was happy to oblige when I asked if I could photograph the beautiful confectioneries.
 When I finally put my camera away and turned around, my husband was enjoying a free sample of Melt’s fabulously rich hot chocolate and chatting with the shopkeeper.

 The truffles from Melt – and the sip I had of my husband’s hot chocolate – were sublime.
 Probably my favorite chocolate experience in Europe.
 I tried both dark chocolate and Marc de Champagne truffles and both were absolutely delicious.
 Each truffle was creamy and intensely chocolately.
 In addition, the hot chocolate was thick and creamy, like drinking a molten chocolate bar.
 Amazing.

 Now to move across the English Channel and talk about chocolate in Paris.
-One of my favorite things to do in Paris is wander the streets and discover hidden treasures.
-When travelling I have often found that sights and tastes discovered along the way often eclipse those of the planned destination.
-I go armed with a good guidebook and map, but am careful to roam with an open mind and curious eyes.
+One of my favorite things to do in Paris is to wander the streets and discover hidden treasures.
+When traveling I have often found that sights and tastes discovered along the way often eclipse those of the planned destination.
+I go armed with a good guidebook and map but I am careful to roam with an open mind and curious eyes.
 This is how I happened upon some of my favorite chocolate discoveries during this trip.